VEERAKARTHICK235/Text-Summarizer-NLP/README.md

 # 🧠 AI Text Summarizer (Streamlit + Gemini API)

-This is a lightweight Streamlit web app that allows users to upload or paste lengthy text (TXT/PDF) and get concise summaries using **Google's Gemini 1.5 Flash API**.
+This is a lightweight Streamlit web app that allows users to upload or paste lengthy text (TXT/PDF) and get concise summaries using **API**.

 ## 🚀 Features
 - 📄 Upload `.txt` or `.pdf` files
 - ✍️ Paste text manually
-- 📉 Summarize text using Gemini 1.5 Flash model
+- 📉 Summarize text using API
 - 🔢 Choose number of summary sentences
 - 📥 Download summary as `.txt` or `.pdf`

 ## 🛠️ Tech Stack
 - Python 3.x
 - Streamlit
-- Google Gemini 1.5 Flash API
+- Google API
 - NLTK (for tokenization/stopwords)
 - PyPDF2 (for reading PDF files)
 - FPDF (for generating downloadable PDF summaries)